ManuelSanchezUribe/ManuelSanchezUribe.github.io/old_page/README.md

 ## About me

-I am an Assistant Professor at the Institute for Mathematical and Computational Engineering (IMC) of the Pontificia Universidad Católica de Chile (UC).
+I am an Associate Professor at the Institute for Mathematical and Computational Engineering (IMC) of the Pontificia Universidad Católica de Chile (UC).
 My research interests are Numerical Analysis and Scientific Computing.

 ### Education
 * Ph.D.
 Applied Mathematics, Brown University 2016